- Sources of Paid-up capital

 A company that needs to issue shares should keep in mind the authorized capital.
-Now, according to this authorized capital, it needs to issue shares which should always be less than or equal to the authorized share capital.
+Now, according to this authorized capital, it needs to issue shares that should always be less than or equal to the authorized share capital.
 This is called Paid-up capital.

-The pumped in money by the investors to run the business is called paid-up/paid in capital.
+The pumped in money by the investors to run the business is called paid-up/paid-in capital.

-Sources of Paid up capital
+Sources of Paid-up capital

 The paid-up capital consists of 2 sources which are:

 This is also called the face value of the shares.
 It is fixed in the Memorandum of Association of the company.
 It could be Rs.10 or Rs.100 or whatever the case may be.

 Now, let’s say the company issues a share with a value of Rs.15, with a face value of Rs.10, then Rs.5 would be the excess capital for that share.
 Could the selling price be below Rs.10?
 Sure, then it would be considered a discount.
 Let’s say now the selling price is Rs.8, so Rs.2 is the discount and the face value remains the same i.e. Rs.10.

 - Paid-up capital represents the money that is not borrowed.
 A fully paid-up company is the one that has sold all its shares and now cannot issue shares.
 It could expand its capital by either taking up loans or by raising the limit of authorized share capital.